pahund/react-advertising-wiki/Configuration.md

 The object's keys are the size mapping names referenced from the configuration of each slot (see section [Size Mapping Name](#size-mapping-name) in section “Slot GPT Configuration” below).

-The object's values are objects with two properties:
+The object's values are arrays of objects with two properties:

 * `viewPortSize`: The target view port size of the size mapping; array with two numbers for width and height
 * `sizes`: Array of ad sizes to be displayed in this view port; array of arrays with two numbers for width and height